Nevada Republican Party: By-laws

 Nevada Republican Party shall waive this rule by a two-thirds (2/3) vote of the members or delegates present.

 Current elected officials

-The Nevada Republican Party controls only one of the state's six statewide offices and the Republicans are the minority in both the Nevada Senate and the Nevada Assembly.
+The Nevada Republican Party controls three of the state's six statewide offices and the Republicans are the minority in both the Nevada Senate and the Nevada Assembly.
 Republicans hold none of the state's U.S. Senate seats and one of its four U.S. House of Representatives seats.